comic/evalutils/README.rst

 Getting Started
 ---------------

-evalutils_ requires Python 3.6, and can be installed from `pip`.
+evalutils_ requires Python 3.7 or above, and can be installed from `pip`.
 Please see the `Getting Started`_ documentation for more details.